BinaryPatrick/binarypatrick.github.io/_posts/2021-03-04-Build-Versioning-Angular.md

 ---
 layout: post
-title: Adding Build Versions in Angular
+title: 'Adding Build Versions in Angular'
+date: 2021-03-04 19:30:00 -0500
+edit: 2021-03-05 10:30:00 -0500
 ---

-Have you ever found yourself wondering which version of the SPA is running when you pull up your site?
+Have you ever found yourself wondering which version of an SPA is running when you pull up your site?
 This was a problem I wanted to answer in my Angular SPA.
-Utilizing the `npm version` command in my build pipeline, I was able to include my pipeline build number in my app.
-This significantly decreased troubleshooting time and version confusion.
+Utilizing the `npm version` command in my build pipeline, I was able to include my pipeline build number in my app, significantly decreased troubleshooting time and version confusion.

 <!--more-->